English - writing

 Spoken Language

-At the end of each year, Year 6 come together to put on a performing arts showcase which celebrates all aspects of the performing arts.
 We believe firmly in the small performance opportunities and not just the large, so children are encouraged to perform at every possible opportunity, in whatever setting they feel most comfortable whether this is to their class, in an assembly or to an outside audience.

 Our Writing Curriculum by Strand